Table of Contents

 • Will you be working directly with the cloud accounting software provider or a reseller?
 How long have they been in business?

-• How is their degree of expertise?
+• What is their degree of expertise?
 Are they able to provide client's testimonials upon request?

 • Does their team possess in-depth knowledge and the ability to recognise your needs and suggest helpful functionality that you have never thought of?